Freedom of Information Protection of Privacy Act (FIPPA)

 FOI Fees and Fee Schedule:

 The FOIPPA Act permits the District to charge fees (Section 75), for certain costs to provide you with the records.
+A non-refundable application fee of $10.00 is required for all formal FOI requests.
 If there are extensive costs involved in retrieving and photocopying records to meet a request, then we will advise applicants in writing with a fee estimate letter.
 This letter will provide details on how applicable fees are assessed and your prior approval is required before we will proceed with processing the request.
 A portion of the fee may have to be paid prior to the request being processed.
 However, no charge is assessed for an applicant's own personal information.
 Also, if an applicant simply wishes to view the records onsite, then fees may be reduced, because there would be no photocopying charges.

 Commercial applicants include anyone making a request for record's access to obtain information for commercial purposes.
 Commercial purposes are uses in connection with a trade, business, profession or other venture for profit, and are subject to fees that will be assessed in order to cover the actual cost of providing this service to them.